nerves-hub/documentation/device-api/phoenix-channel.md

 # Phoenix Channel

-NervesHub exposes a Websockets interface for the Phoenix channel via `wss://nerves-hub:433/socket/websocket`.
+NervesHub exposes a WebSocket interface for the Phoenix channel via `wss://nerves-hub:433/socket/websocket`.
 Devices should join the `device` channel when connecting to receive update and other device-specific notifications.
 NervesHub uses the device's SSL certificate to determine the device's organization and serial number.
 The join parameters include:

-How do I make something that lokes like the parameter section in the API template?????
+How do I make something that looks like the parameter section in the API template?????

 | Parameter Name | Type |
 | :--- | :--- |